xapicohort/team-captivate-jslibrary/README.md

         - Unzipped
         - Scorm or No Scorm is OK

-In this repo, you will find superWrapperSource folder:
+In this repo, you will find superWrapperSource folder (Needed for Step 4, 5 & 6):

 Step 4:
+From this folder copy these files
+        ` controller.js,
+          controllerNoIE.js,
+          tincan.js

-From this folder copy controller.js, controllerNoIE.js, and tincan.js and place in the captivate publish folder assets/js folder.
+          Place in the captivate publish folder assets/js folder.

 Step5:

 In the index.html or index_scorm.html page that is published by captivate you need to add the changes reflect in superWrapper Source folder> index.html

 Lines 15 - 33 must be added (these are all new things, so they just need to be pasted in)